Mikerniker/100_Days_of_Python/Day25/README.md

 ### The challenge

 - Exercise: The Great Squirrel Census Data Analysis
-  - Use given data census of squirrels and the pandas library to create a csv called "squirrel count", which contains the fur color of squirrels: grey, cinnamon, or black
+  - Use given data census of squirrels and the pandas library to create a csv called "squirrel count", which contains the fur color of squirrels: grey, cinnamon, or black.
-  - Figure out how many squirrels there are based on their fur color and create a dataframe for it and output in csv.
+  - Figure out how many squirrels there are based on their fur color and create a dataframe for it and output to csv.

 - Project: The States Game
   - Create a US States quiz.